 Hypertrophic osteoarthropathy is largely considered a secondary phenomenon, and nearly always (95-97% of cases) occurs in the setting of a wide variety of other cardiopulmonary, gastrointestinal, endocrine, haematologic, and inflammatory conditions 5.
 When associated with cancer is considered a paraneoplastic syndrome.
 A primary form, pachydermoperiostosis, is due to heritable genetic mutation that results in similar clinical manifestations, although tend to have more soft tissue findings 5.

-Hypertrophic osteoarthropathy has been referred to with multiple different terms, including: Pierre-Marie syndrome, Bamberger syndrome, osteoarthropatia hypertrophica, Mankowsky syndrome and Hagner syndrome.
+Hypertrophic osteoarthropathy has been given various names including Pierre-Marie syndrome, Bamberger syndrome, osteoarthropatia hypertrophica, Mankowsky syndrome, and Hagner syndrome.

 - gastrointestinal tract and liver